boomcrypto/clarity-deployed-contracts/docs/content/_index.md

 title: "Explore Clarity Contracts on Stacks"
 ---

 The [Stacks](https://stacks.co) blockchain is an open-source blockchain network that leverages the security and capital of Bitcoin for decentralized apps and smart contracts.
-Smart contracts are written in [Clarity](https://clarity-lang.org), interpreted and their source code is store in plain text.
+Smart contracts are written in [Clarity](https://clarity-lang.org), interpreted and their source code is stored in plain text.

 ## Actions